 — Ed Trott

-Could you please speak to the value of long-term partnerships?
+Could you please speak to the value of long-term partnerships for patient engagement?

 Barbara Collura, President and CEO of Resolve: As somebody who runs a non-profit patient advocacy organisation, you need to plan, you need to grow, you need to have multiyear projects.
 We don’t have a patient community that starts and ends between January and December, it’s a continuum, and so having partnerships that are multiyear and long-term allows us to fulfil our mission.